ljdursi/new-newsletter-page/Bioinfo22.md

 ## Resources and next steps

 Whether you're a new manager learning the ropes or an experienced leader facing a new challenge, the resources below should help (an abbreviated version of this list is on the slides).
-If you're looking to up your game, my sugegstion would be to pick an area where you feel weakest and choose one of the resources to start going through.
+If you're looking to build skills, my sugegstion would be to pick an area where you feel there's the most opportunity for growth in your team currently and choose one of the resources to start going through.

-If you're not sure what to do, you can always [email me](mailto:jonathan@researchcomputingteams.org) or [arrange a quick call](https://calendly.com/jonathandursi/coaching-questions).
+And, you can always [email me](mailto:jonathan@researchcomputingteams.org) or [arrange a quick call](https://calendly.com/jonathandursi/coaching-questions).

 ### People